Xesenix/xesenix/README.md

-# Welcome to my GitHUB
+# Welcome to my GitHUB Laboratory

 Hello my name is Paweł and I am web developer mainly working on frontend side Angular2+ but also some backend and architecture stuff.